F1yPs/monitoring_NAT_in_VB/README.md

 1)2 Virtual Machine (Ubuntu 18.04+) in VirtualBox or other program for virtualization
 2)Any web-browser
 # Settings Virtual Machine
-1)for VM1(in the role PC) need settings:
+1. for VM1(in the role PC) need settings:
 - to configure /etc/netplan/00-00-installer-config.yaml
 - check routing information with example "ip route"
 - in menu settings VirtualBox for the net VM1 choice "internal net"
-2)for VM2(in the role route with NAT) need settings:
+2. for VM2(in the role route with NAT) need settings:
 - to configure /etc/netplan/00-00-installer-config.yaml
 - check routing information with example "ip route"
 - in menu settings VirtualBox for the net VM2 choice "network bridge"